eitchugo/openshift-jenkins-lab/README.md

   serviceName: jenkins
 ```

-# Using the pipeline project for builds
+# Using another project for buildconfigs

+If you want your pipelines/buildconfigs to be located in another namespace, do these steps.
+This is useful when developers have access only to their projects,
+not the jenkins project.

 Create the project and give permissions to jenkins in another namespace: